 Near Migdal, Northern District, Israel

 Other nearby markers.
-At least 8 other markers are within 3 kilometers of this marker, measured as the crow flies.
-House of Miqwa'ot (within shouting distance of this marker); a different marker also named House of Miqwa'ot House of Miqwa'ot (within shouting distance of this marker); Magdala's Hall of Fame (within shouting distance of this marker); a different marker also named House of Miqwa'ot (within shouting distance of this marker); Domestic Housing Area (about 90 meters away, measured in a direct line); Discoveries at Magdala (about 120 meters away); Arbel Ancient Synagogue / (approx. 1.9 kilometers away).
+At least 8 other markers are within walking distance of this marker.
+A different marker also named House of Miqwa'ot (here, next to this marker); a different marker also named House of Miqwa'ot (a few steps from this marker); a different marker also named House of Miqwa'ot (a few steps from this marker); Domestic Housing Area (within shouting distance of this marker); Market (within shouting distance of this marker); Magdala's Hall of Fame (within shouting distance of this marker); History of Magdala (within shouting distance of this marker); a different marker also named History of Magdala (within shouting distance of this marker).
 Touch for a list and map of all markers in Migdal.

 More about this marker.
 This marker is located in the Magdala archaeological excavation site, in the ruins of the ancient Jewish village.
 It is my impression that these ancient Jewish ruins are very significant in both the historical and archaeological record of ancient Judaism, because several of the artifacts and structural elements that were found in the ruins of this village are now on display in the Israel Museum in Jerusalem.
 Magdala is also part of the Biblical record, being a site that was visited by Jesus, as mentioned in Matthew 15:39.

-Categories. • Anthropology • Settlements & Settlers •
+Categories. • Anthropology & Archaeology • Churches & Religion • Settlements & Settlers •

 More.
-Search the internet for History of Magdala.
+Search the internet for House of Miqwa'ot.